Asciano: Main sights

-Asciano has the 11th century Romanesque basilica of Sant'Agata which was built of travertine.
-The church, with its aisleless nave topped by a truss roof, is adorned with decorative elements of the Lombard type.
+basilica of Sant'Agata: 11th century, Romanesque church, built of travertine.
+Layout has a single nave topped by a truss roof, is adorned with decorative elements of the Lombard type.
 Outside is its 13th century campanile.
 The interior houses two 16th-century frescoes, one by Il Sodoma and a Pietà attributed to Bartolomeo Neroni.

 Adjoining the church is the Museo d'Arte Sacra where works by painters in the Sienese manner of the 14th and 15th centuries are exhibited.
 The Museo Archeologico contains finds from the excavation of chamber tombs from the cemetery of Poggio Pinci.

 10 kilometers (6 mi) to the south is the large Benedictine monastery of Monte Oliveto Maggiore, mother-house of the Olivetans and founded in 1320.
 The cloister is famous for the series of frescoes illustrating scenes from the legend of St. Benedict begun by Luca Signorelli and completed by il Sodoma in 1505.
 The latter master's work is perhaps nowhere better represented than here.
 The church contains fine inlaid choir stalls by Fra Giovanni da Verona.
 The buildings, which are mostly of red brick, are conspicuous against the grey clayey and sandy soil—the crete senesi which give this area of Tuscany its name.
 The monastery is described by Pope Pius II in his Commentaria.